 How can Hive19 Help?

 Are you looking to build authority online, grow your search traffic and increase rankings?
 Hive19 can help.
 We take a data-driven approach to content and link building to earn topically relevant links from industry-leading publications straight to your site and provide positive results for your brand.
 Each campaign is tailored to your business and based on over 40 metrics, including competitor research and industry-specific topics.
-For more tips and guidance as to how your business can build authority and stand out among your competitors, read more on our blog or download our free eBook today.
+For more tips and guidance as to how your business can build authority and stand out among your competitors, read more on our blog or find out more about our backlink building services.